TheGeorgeAlexander/brainfuck-asm/README.md

 # Brainfuck Assembly Interpreter

-This is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in x86_64 assembly for Linux.
+This is a [brainfuck](https://en.wikipedia.org/wiki/brainfuck) interpreter written in x86_64 assembly for Linux.
 I made this to learn assembly, so this is my first assembly project.
 I chose to make this because it wasn't too big of a project, while still not as trivial as a simple "Hello World!".

+The interpreter has 50,000 brainfuck cells, each is a single byte.
+The data pointer starts at the leftmost cell.

 ## Compiling